obonaventure/cnp3/book/network/bgp.rst

 If the link between `R2` and `R3` fails, `R3` detects the failure because it did not receive `KEEPALIVE` messages recently from `R2`.
 At this time, `R3` removes from its RIB all the routes learned over the `R2-R3` BGP session. `R2` also removes from its RIB the routes learned from `R3`. `R2` also sends  `W(194.100.1.0/24)` to `R1` over the `R1-R3` BGP session since it does not have a route anymore towards this prefix.

-.. sidebar:: Origin of the routes advertised by a BGP router
+.. note:: Origin of the routes advertised by a BGP router

  A frequent practical question about the operation of BGP is how a BGP router decides to originate or advertise a route for the first time.
 In practice, this occurs in two situations :